 12

-If you’re an avid bird watcher then Audubon Bird Sanctuary on Dauphin Island should definitely make it to your itinerary of places to visit in Alabama.
+If you’re an avid bird watcher, then Audubon Bird Sanctuary on Dauphin Island should make it to your itinerary of nice places to visit in Alabama.
+It’s not surprising, though, considering the sanctuary houses around 137 acres of maritime forests, marshes, as well as dunes.
 With over 95% of Alabama’s bird species making a pit stop here, it’s a must-see for bird lovers.
 This is one of the first landmasses that birds migrating to the north from South America encounter.

-Originally called Massacre Island, the barrier island was renamed after the Dauphin of France’s great-grandson and heir, Louis XV.
-Surrounded by the azure waters of the Gulf of Mexico and boasting white sandy beaches, it’s a great place to relax and catch a spectacular sunset.
+The island was once called the Massacre Island, as around 60 human skeletons were found there.
+Hence, it was believed to be a massacre site.
+It was then renamed after the Dauphin of France’s great-grandson and heir, Louis XV.
+Surrounded by the Gulf of Mexico’s azure waters and white sandy beaches, it’s a great place to relax and catch a spectacular sunset.
 The island also has several historic sites, restaurants, and many beautiful private homes.

 Decatur